commons-teaching/SBL.20004.2022_group_C_salvia/Report.md

 ![Most abundant identified natural product per subgenus](https://user-images.githubusercontent.com/103578333/172051861-e44fa28e-e206-4349-84c1-dc867b27d87c.png)

+Caffeic acid and rosmarinic acid belong to the same clusters.
+Rosmarinic acid is an ester of caffeic acid and 3,4-dihydroxyphenyllactic acid [5].

 ![Caffeic acid](https://user-images.githubusercontent.com/103578333/172054720-b6b05a02-c952-4211-b751-5c4bcc167e66.png)

 When we look at most abundant but in more specific at a subgenus than the other subgenus we can highlight some natural product (in red in the table).